LaunchCodeEducation/linux/content/systemd/walkthrough/webserver-nginx-unit-file/index.md

 weight: 105
 ---

-Before we can view the NGINX unit file we need to know where the unit file lives.
+Before viewing the NGINX unit file you need to know where the unit file lives.

 ## Checking Status